 One of the most critical parts of the disposal process is the erasure of sensitive data.
 If your client works in an industry that handles sensitive data, such as financial, governmental, or medical records, they will be required by regulatory standards to make sure that data is erased or destroyed in an approved manner.

 Regulations like the Health Insurance Portability and Accountability Act, (HIPAA), Payment Card Industry Data Security Standard (PCI DSS), and General Data Protection Regulation (GDPR) require data to be erased to a high standard to prevent data from being recovered from old drives.

 MSPs need to make sure their data is being erased to these standards.
-Look to vendors that can offer disposition services to standards like the National Institute of Standards and Technology’s NIST 800-88 guidelines, such as ScalePad’s ITAD program.
+Look to vendors that can offer disposal services to standards like the National Institute of Standards and Technology’s NIST 800-88 guidelines, such as ScalePad’s IT asset disposal program.

-The ITAD process isn’t just about getting rid of old servers and workstations, it’s also about looking ahead to the next stage in the asset lifecycle, procuring new assets.
+The asset disposal process isn’t just about getting rid of old servers and workstations, it’s also about looking ahead to the next stage in the asset lifecycle: procuring new assets.
 By identifying the end-of-life assets, MSPs are also identifying new questions to ask the client about their future needs and how those needs impact their budget.

 Do they want to replace the equipment with modern equivalents to continue their operations as is?
 Are they downsizing staff and no longer need replacements?
 Or are they shifting business strategies and need to invest in a different type of technology?
 These are all vital questions that will determine long term planning and budgets.